Whombo combos, mumbo jumbos: that’s what veterinarians who understand immunology call combination shots.

 So, unless a vet is an avid veterinary journal reader, she may be stuck in the mindset of believing shots are safe and that if shots are good, more shots are better.

 Proponents say that the combo saves Spot multiple needle pricks, and saves you and your vet time and money.
-True — but only if vaccinating against multiple diseases is really necessary … and only if expensive adverse reactions don’t occur.
+True … but only if vaccinating against multiple diseases (all at the same time) were really necessary … and only if expensive adverse reactions didn’t occur.

 Some combo components are made from viruses, some are from bacteria, all delivered at once with a dangerous punch.

 Veterinarian Dr. Patricia Jordan, author of Mark of the Beast, writes about one manufacturer’s combo shot: